 When watering, do not splash up from the ground.
 You can water gently or with buckets, but no splashing.

-Maintain spacing between plants for airflow and protection (can plant other stuff in between).
+Maintain spacing between plants for airflow and protection (You can plant other vegetables/flowers/herbs in between).